Jezzamonn/fourier/content.md

 <canvas id='fourier-title' width=500 height=300></canvas>

-# An interactive introduction to Fourier transforms
+# An Interactive Introduction to Fourier Transforms

 This is a super simple explanation of what a Fourier transform does, and some different ways it can useful.
 I’m going to do my best to keep it simple and math-free.

 ## So what is this thing?

-Put simply, Fourier transform is a way of splitting something up into a bunch of sine waves.
+Put simply, the Fourier transform is a way of splitting something up into a bunch of sine waves.
 As usual, the name comes from some person called Fourier who lived a long time ago.

 Let’s start with some simple examples and work our way up.
-First up we're going to look at waves – these repeating functions.
+First up we're going to look at waves - patterns that repeat over time.

 Here’s an example wave: